Virtual Memory

 TIP

-There actually exists a third privilege mode called supervisor mode (S_MODE = 1) and the s in satp stands for supervisor mode, just like the m in mstatus stands for machine mode.
+There is actually a third privilege mode called supervisor mode (S_MODE = 1), and the 's' in satp stands for supervisor mode, just like the 'm' in mstatus stands for machine mode.
 Code in machine mode can access the CSRs for supervisor mode, but not vice versa.
-We are not using this supervisor mode for simplicity -- you only need to reason about two privilege modes in P4.
+We are not using this supervisor mode for simplicity—you only need to reason about two privilege modes in P4.

 Page tables per process

 After understanding the existing code for page table translation in egos-2000, your job is to create one set of page tables for every process.
 Read the hints in page_table_map.
 When invoking page_table_map for process pid for the first time, you should initialize the root and leaf page tables for pid.
-For system processes, this means that you should set up an identity map just like before.
-For user processes, set up an identity map only for one page at SHELL_WORK_DIR -- the address of workdir in apps/app.h.
+For system processes, this means you should set up an identity map as before.
+For user processes, set up an identity map only for one page at SHELL_WORK_DIR—the address of workdir in apps/app.h.
 Processes in egos-2000 share the same work directory, which is the directory shown in the shell.
 Save the address of the root page table in pid_to_pagetable_base[pid], and modify the page table entries based on the arguments of page_table_map.

-In addition, you need to update function page_table_switch by modifying the satp CSR with the address of the root page table of process pid.
+In addition, you need to update the page_table_switch function by modifying the satp CSR to point to the root page table for the process pid.
 Recall that this function is invoked by proc_yield for context switch.
-Lastly, implement the page_table_translate function which returns the physical address mapped from vaddr for process pid.
+Lastly, implement the page_table_translate function, which returns the physical address mapped from vaddr for process pid.

-It is possible to reuse both setup_identity_region and pagetable_identity_map as is, but feel free to modify them if you find it necessary.
-After you finish, you should be able to boot up egos-2000 normally and run commands like cat README or echo Hello!.
+It is possible to reuse both setup_identity_region and pagetable_identity_map as is, but feel free to modify them if necessary.
+After you finish, you should be able to boot up egos-2000 normally and run commands such as cat README or echo Hello, World!.

 TIP

-In real-world operating systems like Linux, the difference between process and thread is more on the conceptual level instead of the code level.
-Specifically, if processes share the same root page table, we can call them threads within one process because they share the memory.
+In real-world operating systems like Linux, the difference between a process and a thread is more conceptual than at the code level.
+Specifically, if processes share the same root page table, we can consider them threads within a single process because they share memory.

 Kill malicious applications

-Recall that, in P3, your code for memory protection can prevent malicious applications like crash1 or crash2 from halting the operating system.
-You can now do the same with page table translation: terminate the current process in excp_entry() of grass/kernel.c if an exception is raised, and ensure that the shell proceeds normally after crash1 and crash2.
+Recall that your code for memory protection in P3 can prevent malicious applications such as crash1 or crash2 from halting the operating system.
+You can now do the same with page table translation: terminate the current process in excp_entry() of grass/kernel.c if an exception is raised, and ensure that the shell can proceed after crash1 and crash2.

 > make qemu